omron-sinicx/moveit_calibration/README.md

 This package was originally developed by Dr. Yu Yan at Intel, and was originally submitted as a PR to the core MoveIt repository.
 For background, see this [Github discussion](https://github.com/ros-planning/moveit/issues/1070).

+## Notes
+- Avoid having tf camera frames being publish by the URDF and the camera on the same frame name!
+     It messes with the calibration process.

 ## GitHub Actions - Continuous Integration

 [![Format](https://github.com/ros-planning/moveit_calibration/actions/workflows/format.yaml/badge.svg?branch=master)](https://github.com/ros-planning/moveit_calibration/actions/workflows/format.yaml?branch=master)